 Finalization – After a year of separation has passed, you can contact Kurtz & Blum, PLLC, to finalize your absolute divorce by filing the necessary paperwork in court.
 Remember: Even if you and your spouse reach an amicable agreement, a North Carolina judge will still need to enter a final order making the divorce final.

 Contact an Experienced Divorce Attorney in Raleigh Today

 For help with uncontested divorces and more, contact Kurtz & Blum, PLLC today.
-Our attorneys have the experience and refined skills needed to make your divorce as seamless and straightforward as possible.
+Our attorneys have the experience, resources, and refined skills needed to make your divorce as seamless and straightforward as possible.